Why Girls Love Sailors

-Why Girls Love Sailors is an American comedy short silent film directed by Fred Guiol for Hal Roach Studios.
+Why Girls Love Sailors is a 1927 American comedy short silent film directed by Fred Guiol for Hal Roach Studios.
 It stars Stan Laurel and Oliver Hardy before they had become the comedy team of Laurel and Hardy.
 It was shot during February 1927 and released July 17, 1927, by Pathé Exchange.
 It was considered a lost film until the 1980s.